oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 ![sqldev help](images/sqldev_help.png " ")

-In the last lab you will use APEX to run an application demonstration of just how powerful AI Vector Search can be.
+In the APEX demo lab you will use APEX to run an application demonstration of just how powerful AI Vector Search can be.
 The URL to invoke the APEX demo is also listed in the "View Login Info" details.

-Each lab starts out with a "Connecting to your Oracle AI Vector Database" section which explains how to find and invoke the URL in detail.

 You may now **proceed to the next lab**